 Born: 29 July 1898, Rymanow, Austria-Hungary (now Poland)

 Died: 11 January 1988, New York, NY, USA

 Affiliation at the time of the award: Columbia University, New York, NY, USA

 Prize motivation: "for his resonance method for recording the magnetic properties of atomic nuclei"

 Prize share: 1/1

-Protons and neutrons in nuclei act as small rotating, spinning magnets.
+Protons and neutrons in nuclei act like small, rotating magnets.
 Atoms and molecules therefore align in a magnetic field.
-In 1938 Isidor Rabi sent a beam of molecules through a magnetic field.
-When the beam was exposed to radio waves, the spin direction could be changed, but only in certain steps according to quantum mechanics.
-When returning to the original spin position, electromagnetic radiation was emitted with a frequency characteristic of the particular atom or molecule.
+In 1938, Isaac Isidor Rabi passed a beam of molecules through a magnetic field.
+When the beam was exposed to radio waves, the direction of rotation could be changed, but only in certain stages, in accordance with quantum mechanics.
+When the atoms returned to their original positions, they emitted electromagnetic radiation with uniquely characteristic frequencies.